Case study

 A masterful exercise in dissent that preserved human reasoning within automated adjudication.

-Kevin Manzi, Kigali
+Kevin Mucyo Manzi, Kigali

-Independent University
+Independent University (ULK)

 Judicial Opinion